-Swiss Roll cakes pop up all over the place during the holiday season.
-And it’s easy to see why!
-They make for beautiful centerpieces with their light and fluffy cake swirls and thick layers of sweet filling.
-And a slice of a Swiss Roll makes for a delicious bite after a big holiday meal.
+Swiss Roll cakes make for beautiful centerpieces with their light and fluffy cake swirls and thick layers of sweet filling.
+And a slice of this Vietnamese Coffee Swiss Roll Cake makes for a delicious bite after a big holiday meal.

 Please note: Eagle Brand® Sweetened Condensed Milk has sponsored this content.
 All opinions are my own.